 Sylvester Stallone was one of the most bankable stars in Hollywood in 1984, fresh from the success of First Blood, the first of his Rambo films.
 Dolly Parton, meanwhile, was not only one of music’s biggest crossover superstars, but she had also starred in the movies 9 to 5 and The Best Little Whorehouse in Texas, two back-to-back financial successes.
 Pairing the two for the comedy Rhinestone, which was released 33 years ago today (June 22, 1984), must have seemed like a no-brainer.

 Unfortunately, that’s exactly what most fans and critics thought of the resulting film.
-The premise of ‘Rhinestone’ is that Parton’s character — a country singer stuck in a long-term contract with a sleazy New York night club owner — brags that she can turn anyone into a country sensation.
-She bets that she can make Stallone’s character, Nick Martinelli — an obnoxious New York City cab driver — into a country singer in a mere two weeks.
+The premise of Rhinestone is that Parton’s character — a country singer stuck in a long-term contract with a sleazy New York nightclub owner — brags that she can turn anyone into a country sensation.
+So, she bets that she can make Stallone’s character, Nick Martinelli — an obnoxious New York City cab driver — into a country singer in a mere two weeks.
 If she wins, then her contract becomes void; if she loses, her contract is extended by five years.